How To Run C++?

 Compiling and Running From the Command Line

 GCC can be installed on Mac.
-LLVM can run Linux, and presumably Windows (though I've never looked it up), so these associations are not fixed, but you must never underestimate the Power Of The Default.
+LLVM can run on Linux, and presumably Windows (though I've never looked it up), so these associations are not fixed, but you must never underestimate the Power Of The Default.
 There are other compilers, especially for plain C, but GCC is still the big kid on the block, so it's not going away.
 LLVM is newer, and well-regarded as having taken some of the right lessons from its predecessors, so it's not going anywhere, either.
 C++ is a beastly difficult language to compile.
 None of which makes much difference for an introductory C++ course.